Who doesn't get redundancy pay?

 Employees who don't get redundancy pay

-The following employees don’t get redundancy pay:
+The following employees don’t get redundancy pay under the NES:

 • employees whose period of continuous service with the employer is less than 12 months